919610362/assignment2-Bandharapu/README.md

 | Samosa | More store | $1.50 |
 | Sugarcane drink | Food on wheels | $1.00 |
 | Faluda drink | Lassi shop | $1.25 |

+***

+Pithy Quotes
+> To accomplish great things, we must not only act, but also dream; not only plan, but also believe.
+* Anatole france *
+> Without ambition one starts nothing, without work one finishes nothing.
+The prize will not be sent to you, you have to win it.
+* Ralph waldo emerson *

+***